Canon 1Ds Mark III vs 1D Mark II

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 1Ds Mark III or the 1D Mark II.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1Ds Mark III and the 1D Mark II in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.

-Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The above review scores should be interpreted with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.